ali-almoghais/Online-Sales-Data-Analysis-Using-SQL/README.md

-Online sales data analysis using SQL Server Management Studio.
+Online sales data analysis using SQL Server Management Studio, separating the data into multiple tables in order to defining insights.